 Safety Caution

-Never paint a garage door without safety goggles, gloves, and a respiratory mask.
+Never paint a garage door without safety goggles, gloves, and a respiratory mask, especially if sanding old paint that may contain lead.

 Color Ideas For Garage Doors